 Cutaneous SCC is among the most commonly diagnosed cancers worldwide .

 The reported incidence rates for cutaneous SCC vary across different studies and time periods; incidence rates per 100,000 population across the last 50 years have included:

-Compared to skin of colour, cutaneous SCC incidence rates in white skinned people show a significantly stronger correlation with geographic location .
-For instance, Australia and New Zealand, which share similar latitude, have the highest reported incidence of cutaneous SCC in the world, with reports of 228–1332 and 124–598 cases per 100,000 for Australia and New Zealand respectively in the mid-1990s [3,8].
-In comparison, incidence rates in Europe were 9–28.9 per 100,000 [3,8].
+When compared to skin of colour, the cutaneous SCC incidence rates in white–skinned people show a significantly stronger correlation with geographic location .
+For instance, Australia and New Zealand, which share a similar latitude, have the highest reported incidence of cutaneous SCC in the world, with reports of 228–1332 and 124–598 cases per 100,000 for Australia and New Zealand, respectively, in the mid-1990s [3,8].
+In comparison, incidence rates in Europe were 9–28.9 per 100,000 in the population [3,8].